hansewetz/para/README.md

-  -c arg      command to execute in child process (optional if specified as positional parameter) -i arg      input file (default is standard input, optional) -o arg      output file (default is standard output, optional) -- maxclients  #of child processes to spawn (optional if specified as command line parameter, default: 1) cmd         command to execute in child processes (optional if specified as '-c' option)
+  -c arg      command to execute in child process (optional if specified as positional parameter) -i arg      input file (default is standard input, optional) -o arg      output file (default is standard output, optional) -C arg      execute in transactional mode with #of lines per commit (default: no commits are performed , optional) -- maxclients  #of child processes to spawn (optional if specified as command line parameter, default: 1) cmd         command to execute in child processes (optional if specified as '-c' option)